Big Three (tennis): 2015–2016: Djokovic domination, Murray and Federer challenge

-Djokovic then continued to dominate throughout the remainder of the year, winning in Beijing, Shanghai, Paris and at the ATP Finals.
-Overall, Djokovic's 2015 season was one of the greatest in the history of the game, with him winning 11 titles (the most since Federer won 12 in 2006) including, for the second time, three majors.
-He also became the only man in the Open Era besides Federer and Rod Laver to reach all four major finals in the same year.
-He was dominant even against his fellow Big Four rivals, going 15–4 against them throughout the year.
+Djokovic then continued to dominate throughout the remainder of the year, winning in Beijing, Shanghai, Paris and at the 2015 ATP Finals.
+Overall, Djokovic's 2015 season was one of the greatest in the history of the game, with him winning a record 10 Big Titles, including three majors for the second time in his career, a record six Masters titles and the year end championships.
+He also became the only man in the Open Era besides Rod Laver and Federer to play all four major finals in the same year.
+He was dominant even against his fellow Big Four rivals, going 15–4 against them throughout the year and he had a record 31 victories against the top 10 in the season.
 Federer was the most competitive against Djokovic, winning three of their eight matches, which made up half of Djokovic's total defeats in 2015.
-Nadal and Murray both struggled against the Serb, with Nadal losing all four of his encounters in straight sets, and Murray winning only one of his seven encounters, in Montreal.
+Nadal and Murray both struggled against the Djokovic, with Nadal losing all four of his encounters in straight sets, and Murray winning only one of his seven encounters.
 However, Murray did lead Great Britain to Davis Cup victory in 2015, winning all eight singles rubbers and becoming the final member of the quartet to win the Davis Cup.
 Murray did finish at his career-highest year-end ranking of two even if he won fewer titles, reached fewer finals and had less success versus Djokovic when compared with Federer in the number three ranking.

 In 2016, Djokovic collected his sixth Australian Open title in a straight-sets victory over Murray.
-He followed up this solid run of form with a record-setting fifth Indian Wells and record-equaling sixth Miami masters titles.
-Nadal won Monte Carlo for a record ninth time.
-Murray and Djokovic played in the finals of Madrid and Rome and split the titles.
-At the 2016 French Open, Murray reached his first Paris final to complete his set of Grand Slam singles finals, but Djokovic beat him in the final to become the third Big Four member after Federer and Nadal to complete a Career Grand Slam, and the first player since Rod Laver in 1969 to hold all four Grand Slam titles at the same time.
+He followed up this solid run of form with a record-setting fifth Indian Wells and record-equaling sixth Miami titles.
+Nadal won in Monte Carlo for a record ninth time.
+Murray and Djokovic played the Masters finals of Madrid and Rome and split the titles.
+At the 2016 French Open, Murray reached his first final at Roland Garros to complete his set of Grand Slam singles finals, but Djokovic beat him in the final to become the third Big Four member after Federer and Nadal to complete a Career Grand Slam (Djokovic would complete it two more times in the following years).
+By winning Roland Garros, Djokovic set a ranking points record of 16,950 and became the first player since Rod Laver in 1969 to hold all four Grand Slam titles at the same time.